Sightings & Sentinel

 • Reporting sick or entangled animals to authorities

-Of 1,351 sentinel actions documented in 2024, 923 (68.3%) involved directly contacting other vessels.
-Recreational vessels, ferries, and cargo ships were the vessel categories contacted most frequently by PWWA members last year, and the PWWA was successful in slowing, stopping, and/or diverting vessels transiting in the presence of whales in at least 75.5% of vessel-related sentinel actions.
+Of the 1,429 sentinel actions documented in 2025, 913 (68.3%) involved directly contacting other vessels.
+Recreational vessels, ferries, and cargo ships were the vessel categories contacted most frequently by PWWA members in 2025, and the PWWA was successful in slowing, stopping, and/or diverting other vessels following at least 72% of vessel-related sentinel actions.

-Want to take a deeper dive into our 2024 wildlife sightings and sentinel actions?
-The 38-page PWWA 2024 Sightings & Sentinel Actions Report is full of graphs, charts, and highlight photos from the 2024 whale watching season.
-Click here to check it out!
+Want to take a deeper dive into our 2025 wildlife sightings and sentinel actions?
+The 36-page PWWA 2025 Sightings & Sentinel Actions Report is full of graphs, charts, and highlight photos from the 2025 whale watching season.

 Previous Sightings & Sentinel Actions Reports